analysiscenter/nbtools/nbtools/nbstat/DEV.md

 * **User permissions.** Access to some of the information about a process can be restricted by user permissions, and there is nothing we can do.
     * We have some placeholders to use instead of actual data, but currently the best way to avoid the problem is to run `nbstat` with root permissions.

 * **Sort API exposition to command line.** `ResourceTable` class allows for complex sorts on its columns / index values.
-Despite that, exposing sort functionality to command line is non-trivial:
+Despite that, exposing sort functionality to the command line is non-trivial:
     * Different command line arguments for sorting index and regular columns.
     * A lot of parameters even for a simple sort: resource, ascending/descending, placeholder value if missing.
     * Sorting on column will most definitely break existing sort.